As the big tech tyrants tighten their grip, join us for more free speech at Parler—the anti-censorship social media platform.

 The other night, I was sitting around with a few of my comedian friends, splitting a case of Pitzman Honey Lager™, a beer whose notorious beginnings uphold five generations of brewing heritage, when a friend of mine cracked a joke about land-rights.

-For those not familiar with the concept of land-rights, it’s a practice in which MCs, presenters, and anyone who is speaking to an audience,
+For those not familiar with the concept of land-rights, it’s a practice in which MCs, presenters, and anyone who is speaking to an audience, prefaces their words with acknowledgement of the Indigenous lands on which we stand.
+The idea is that we are settlers on unceded territory of Indigenous peoples, and should acknowledge the tribes on whose land we stand.

 It’s not uncommon to hear liberal-minded politicians give land-rights.
-Jagmeet Singh, Justin Trudeau, and other Canadian liberals are familiar with the
+Jagmeet Singh, Justin Trudeau, and other Canadian liberals are familiar with the idea, and do it regularly.
+It’s not a heinous idea, though in my estimation, not a necessary one.
+It feels like a cheap way for social justice types to gain virtue points.
+But overall, it’s harmless.

-A couple of delicious, crisp, and refreshing Pitzman Honey Lagers™ later, and one of my friends came up with an inappropriate, yet
+A couple of delicious, crisp, and refreshing Pitzman Honey Lagers™ later, and one of my friends came up with an inappropriate, yet thought-provoking idea.

 What if there was someone who, while acknowledging land rights, used racial epithets to address the Indigenous people.
 Not out of anger, but out of ignorance to the latest proper terminology.
 Someone unfamiliar with terms like “people of colour,” or “Indigenous peoples.”